di-liza/WebStudio/README.md

 5. **Service Presentation**: The website provides a detailed presentation of the studio's services.

+6. **Retina-Ready Images**: All images on this website are optimized for both Regular and Retina displays, ensuring the best visual experience for all users.

 ## Usage

 To use this project, simply clone the repository and open the `index.html` file in your web browser.
 You can also customize and extend the code to suit your specific needs.